-- Following the launch of the Babson Entrepreneurship Ecosystem Project (BEEP) in early 2010, cities, states, and regions around the world have expressed interest in implementing BEEP’s concepts and principles.
+- Following the launch of the Babson Entrepreneurship Ecosystem Platform (BEEP) in early 2010, cities, states, and regions around the world are implementing BEEP’s concepts and principles.

-- Societies’ leaders understand that entrepreneurship is a critical path to economic development with multiple “spillover” benefits, but existing strategies to promote entrepreneurship have been difficult to implement and have not met expectations.
+- Societies’ leaders understand that entrepreneurship—when defined as accelerating venture growth—is on the critical path to economic development with multiple “spillover” benefits, but existing strategies to promote entrepreneurship have been difficult to implement and have not met expectations.

 Why all the interest?
-The first reason is that societies’ leaders everywhere have caught on that entrepreneurship is one—some say
+The first reason is that societies’ leaders everywhere have caught on that Scale Up entrepreneurship is one—some say

-If a society really wants to increase the level of entrepreneurship, its leaders have no choice but to act holistically, and in the context of their own very specific environment.
+If a region really wants to increase the level of entrepreneurship, its leaders have no choice but to act holistically, and in the context of their own very specific environment.
 One size doesn’t fit all, as the old saying goes, and it is necessary to impact several elements at once in order to create the conditions that are conducive to entrepreneurship.
 Not only does piecemeal intervention not work, it can backfire.
-The University of Puerto Rico at Mayaguez is ironically referred to as the Island’s best exporter: students leave for jobs on the U.S. mainland because there are few opportunities at home.
+In our first project in Puerto Rico, we learned that the University of Puerto Rico at Mayaguez is ironically referred to as the island’s best exporter: students leave for jobs on the U.S. mainland because there are few opportunities at home.
 Improving education without improving other elements of the ecosystem may actually have adverse consequences.

-- Identify a core of leaders willing to put skin in the game.
-They could come from a variety of places: foundations, government, entrepreneurs, multinationals, families.
+- Identify a core of leaders spanning multiple sectors who are willing to put skin in the game.
+The sectors they represent could be foundations, government, entrepreneurs, multinationals, families.
 Wherever it starts, very soon there has to be a hard core of committed leaders that goes beyond the interests of any one stakeholder.
 Every revolution needs a band of revolutionaries.

-- Work collaboratively with them to identify a specific region—preferably a medium-large size city or small state—to start a project.
-It should be large enough to have diversity of opportunities and assets, and small enough to allow face to face communication among the stakeholders.
+- Work collaboratively with them to identify a specific region—preferably a medium- to large-size city or small state—to start a project.
+It should be large enough to have diversity of opportunities and assets, and small enough to allow face-to-face communication among the stakeholders.

 - Set specific targets in terms of venture creation.
-One rule of thumb we have developed is, if a region achieves 1/100,000 high ambition ventures that have already started selling, the region gets close to a tipping point.
+One rule of thumb we have developed is, if each year a region achieves 1/100,000 high-ambition ventures that are beyond their initial revenues and are newly scaling up their sales, the region gets close to a tipping point.
 So for Boston or Madrid, for example, that means 30.
 We are constantly amazed at how much having a specific target galvanizes action and focuses attention in a specific region.

 - Get a large group of stakeholders in a room, and begin to hash out with them what kinds of entrepreneurship are appropriate for them, and what programs will stimulate it, maintaining a holistic approach.
 Frequently governments confuse self-employment with entrepreneurship, and it is important to set these apart.

-- Since this is a highly complex and specific endeavor, it is important to experiment intensely by launching specific pilot programs designed to impact high leverage elements of the ecosystem.
+- Since fostering an entrepreneurship ecosystem is a highly complex and specific endeavor, it is important to experiment intensely by launching specific pilot programs designed to impact high-leverage elements of the ecosystem.
 It could include getting the financing unblocked—but note: without a deal flow, too much money is a problem, not a resource.
 It could include a media program to influence the public image of the entrepreneur.
 You may enlist large multinationals to engage with the small new suppliers.
 Identifying and bolstering a small, ambitious cadre of existing entrepreneurs has to be a part of the program.
 The important thing is that you have to move the chess pieces simultaneously, at least to some extent.

 Executives in large companies also have a crucial role to play, because all budding ventures need a potential customer with whom to discuss their product offering, and who will teach them “big league” standards of customer service and documentation.
 What’s in it for the executives?
 Well, it is not a coincidence that Google, Apple, and Walmart all invest in strengthening their pools of suppliers: it is a way of making the supply chain more robust, and also tapping into innovative services and products that would otherwise remain unnoticed.